gzeloni/mip/README.md

 #### You can combine the filters and use flags, such as: "&make bulge -x 20 -y 30 -radius 160 image \<link here\>"

+## GIF Support
+#### In update 1.6, support for processing GIFs was added.
+#### The "&gif" command was also added, which makes it possible to search for GIFs, using the GIPHY API.

 ## The goal
 #### The goal of this project is to provide a bot-based interface for users to submit image processing requests, which are then completed and returned with the specified filters applied.